benmangold/ffmpeg-service/README.md

 Nodejs, Express and FFMPEG, Docker

-Currently not suited for scale, file writes are handled syncronously and in server memory.
+Currently not suited for scale, async file writes are mildly buggy and in server memory.
 This service is intended for personal servers or local use
 ... for now

 ## Currently Deployed on Digital Ocean